 Because liquidity support can restore market functioning faster than it can repair impaired balance sheets.
 Spreads can narrow and runs can slow even while deeper solvency weakness still requires recapitalization, restructuring, or loss recognition.

-Ask what would solve the problem.
-If restored funding and time would likely stabilize the institution, the stress is closer to liquidity.
-If losses still have to be absorbed before the structure becomes viable, the problem is closer to solvency.
+Ask whether restored funding would be enough.
+If yes, the stress is closer to liquidity.
+If capital still has to be repaired, it is closer to solvency.